COPS-IITBHU/sdg-site/CONTRIBUTING.md

 ## Contributing Guidelines

-So you have made your mind to contribute to this project?
+So you have made up your mind to contribute to this project?
 Here's everything you'll need to make your first contribution.

 ### What can I help with?